ttadano/ALM/docs/compile-with-conda-packages.rst

 ::

-   % python setup.py build
-   % pip install -e .
+   % python -m pip install .

 ..
    For macOS, we use clang instead of gcc in this documentation.
 In this